jlemaire104/phylo_class/data/ReadMe.md

-A directory for storing all data files associated with the project for phylogentics class
+Directory for Data for the project for phylogenetics class - however, the Data/* folder was added to the .gitignore file so that it is not published publically to the github repo